What does producer responsibility for packaging mean?

 What kind of companies must meet the producer responsibility for packaging obligations?

-- The company has a Finnish business ID and at least one location on the mainland of Finland
+*the company has a Finnish business ID and is domiciled in Finland

 The easiest way to handle producer responsibility